DSCKGEC/Libraryly/readme.md

 ## Project roadmap

-> TODO: update this section before 15th April

 The project currently does the following things.

--   Feature 1
--   Feature 2
--   Feature 3
+-   Register / Login users
+-   Create, Read, Update, Delete operations for books
+-   Issue, Renew, Return operations for books
+-   Create and Read operations for categories

 See below for our proposed future steps.

 <details><summary>Click to expand</summary>

--   Sign-up/Login Page for users/librarians (Frontend validation included)
+- [x] Sign-up/Login Page for users/librarians (Frontend validation included)

     Sign-Up User/Librarian page details-